mateuslevisf/gpt-test/README.md

 This repo holds files for testing the OpenAI API.

-Before installing the packages, it is suggested that the user creats a conda environment:
+Before installing the packages, it is suggested that the user create a conda environment (must have miniconda or Anaconda installed):
 ```
 conda create -n openai_test python=3.11
 ```